code as musical language.

 - streams // system polls, osc, file storage

-- softcut studies // a multi-voice sample playback and recording system built into norns
+- softcut // a multi-voice sample playback and recording system built into norns

-- clock studies // create timed and clock-synced function calls: loops, repetition, and delays
+- clocks // create timed and clock-synced function calls: loops, repetition, and delays

 - grid recipes // short snippets of code for canonical grid interactions